 When you get access, you will be able to log into Flex Console and check

 the client ID.

 Flex Console: Build > Applications

-In addition, FTW templates use a transaction process that includes a privileged transition.
-That makes it possible to customize pricing on the small server that's included to the template.
-Client secret is needed to make this secure call from the template's own server to Flex API.
+In addition, FTW templates use transaction processes that include privileged transitions.
+This makes it possible to customize pricing on the Node server that's included in the template.
+The client secret is needed to make this secure call from the template's own server to Flex API.

 Both Flex API and your client app need to be able to discuss with Stripe API.
 Stripe has two different keys:

 - Publishable key for calls from web browser